alpacagh/MHZ14-CO2-Logger/readme.md

 # Example MH-Z14 / MH-Z19 CO2 sensor reader and visualizer

-* Read data from UART(serial)-connected MH-Z14 sensor using python,
+* Read data from UART(serial)-connected MH-Z14 or MH-Z19 sensor using python,
 * visualize received data using html and plotly.js library.

 ## Screenshot of example data